mehedibhai101/End-to-End_Retail_Business_Analytics/README.md

 # Project Background: End-to-End Retail Analytics for Omniretail

 **Omniretail Pvt Ltd** is a dynamic retail conglomerate operating across the electronics, clothing, home & kitchen, and grocery sectors.
-As the company scales its operations across four major regions (North, South, East, West), the leadership team is grappling with **"Profitless Growth"**—revenue is rising, but operational inefficiencies and customer churn are eroding margins.
+As the company scales its operations across four major African regions (North, South, East, West), the leadership team is grappling with **"Profitless Growth"**, revenue is rising, but operational inefficiencies and customer churn are eroding margins.

 This project leverages a robust dataset of **500 transaction records** (representing a sample of **$18.5 Million** in revenue) to diagnose the health of the retail ecosystem.
 As a Lead Retail Analyst, my objective was to move beyond simple sales reporting to uncover the **"Regional Fractures"** and **"Retention Voids"** threatening long-term sustainability.
 The analysis serves as a strategic playbook for the C-Suite to transition from a "Spray-and-Pray" expansion model to a **Precision-Retail** strategy.